 Deconvolution is an iterative process.
 During each iteration, the algorithm refines the image by comparing it with the estimated PSF.
 The process is repeated for a defined number of iterations or until convergence is achieved.

-To prevent the amplification of noise during deconvolution, regularization techniques are often employed.
+To prevent the amplification of noise during the process, regularization techniques are often employed.
 Regularization helps balance the trade-off between recovering fine details and suppressing noise.

-Masking is frequently used in deconvolution to restrict the application of the process to specific regions of the image.
+Masking is frequently used to restrict the application of the process to specific regions of the image.
 This is particularly useful in avoiding amplification of noise in smooth areas.

-• You can often further enhance the details by running deconvolution twice.
-However, you will want to only apply half as many iterations during the second application of deconvolution.
+- You can often further enhance the details by running deconvolution twice.
+However, you will want to only apply half as many iterations during the second application.
 Plus, you will most likely need to adjust the Global Dark setting in the Deringing section.
-The first round of deconvolution improved the clarity of the image.
+The first round improved the clarity of the image.
 But when you compare it with the second round, the image becomes even more crisp.

 Deconvolution tries to enhance fine details in an image, but when applied to stars, it can amplify noise and introduce artifacts.
 However, if you removed your stars from the image, a star mask is not required.